Free Trial

 John Wiley & Sons Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, April 24th.
-Stockholders of record on Tuesday, April 8th were paid a $0.3525 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, April 24th.
+Investors of record on Tuesday, April 8th were issued a dividend of $0.3525 per share.
 The ex-dividend date was Tuesday, April 8th.
-This represents a $1.41 dividend on an annualized basis and a dividend yield of 3.60%.
-John Wiley & Sons's payout ratio is currently 190.54%.
+This represents a $1.41 annualized dividend and a dividend yield of 3.58%.
+John Wiley & Sons's payout ratio is 190.54%.

 A hedge fund recently bought a new stake in John Wiley & Sons stock.
-Gabelli Funds LLC purchased a new position in shares of John Wiley & Sons, Inc. (NYSE:WLYB - Free Report) during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 4,500 shares of the company's stock, valued at approximately $201,000.
-0.49% of the stock is currently owned by institutional investors.
+Gabelli Funds LLC bought a new stake in shares of John Wiley & Sons, Inc. (NYSE:WLYB - Free Report) during the 1st quarter, according to the company in its most recent 13F filing with the SEC.
+The fund bought 4,500 shares of the company's stock, valued at approximately $201,000.
+Institutional investors and hedge funds own 0.49% of the company's stock.

 About John Wiley & Sons